muffag/patchage/README.md

 <h1>📦 Patchage</h1>

 Install packages with opinionated configs.

 ## About

 **⚠️ Patchage is currently in alpha!**

 Patchage is a CLI utility to quickly install node modules and provide opinionated configs with them.
+See the [patches directory](tree/master/patches) for more information on how it works.

 ![demo gif](.github/demo.gif)